1 / 10

 Payloads range from just under 700kg to not far shy of 1500kg, which matches the better performers in the class.
 One notable bonus is that the plug-in hybrid offers the same payload as the equivalent diesel model, at more than 1100kg.
 The batteries might weigh more but the lighter petrol engine makes this possible.

-The engine range in the Transit Custom offers much more choice than is often available in a van range.
+The engine range in the Ford Transit Custom offers much more choice than is often available in a van range.

 The quartet of diesel engines come with a wide range of power outputs, including 105PS, 130PS, 170PS and even a 185PS model.
 The 105PS model is the more town-centric model and if you plan on having any sort of variety to your driving then it is worth upgrading to the 130PS, which is the sweet spot of the range.

 It offers plenty of punch low down, which means it isn’t fazed by hauling heavier loads or pulling off the occasional overtake.
+Yet it's also relatively economical, and feels effortless on the motorway.

 The 170PS provides more of the same.
 While the difference in performance is noticeable, it isn’t notable enough to worry about upgrading if you can’t justify it financially.
 The 185PS model is the preserve of the Sport Van and the Nugget – the Transit Connect’s campervan version.
 In the former it is a little more indulgent, but it is the only option if you want all the visual bells and whistles that come with the Sport Van.
 The upgrade seems more worthwhile in the Nugget, though – the percentage increase in cost from the 130PS to the 185PS engine is relatively small on the camper.

-The Transit Custom range really stands out for its micro-hybrid and plug-in hybrid models, though.
+The Transit Custom range really stands out for its mild-hybrid and plug-in hybrid models, though.
 The former is not a full hybrid, as it uses a battery to take a little bit of the strain off the engine, which provides a minor boost in economy but doesn’t have the feel of a full hybrid with electric-only running.
 It’s more of a silent guide that sits there helping in the background.

 The plug-in hybrid is a totally different prospect.
 It uses a 1.0-litre petrol engine and a battery-powered motor that provides up to 35 miles of electric-only driving.
 It’s a remarkably smooth setup, with the instant torque at low speeds making for swift getaways from standstill possible.
 It comes with an automatic gearbox, so is relaxed and easy on the move, and several driving modes.
 You can switch between EV only, EV Charge, which sends power back to the battery, or EV Auto, which switches between the two forms of power where appropriate.